FSharpCommunityCodeSprint/fsharpcommunitycodesprint.github.com/about.md

 - a role dedicated at 'incorporating' as fast as possible new joiners of the project for the course of the sprint

+Feel free to issue a pull request [here](https://github.com/FSharpCommunityCodeSprint/fsharpcommunitycodesprint.github.com) for any improvement regarding this website.